Mario-04/OOP-final-docs-obsidian/FInal OOP/Terms and Defs/Artifact.md

 ## My artifact code
 > This is a #ParentClass to [[Dataset]]
 ---
 > So this is not done yet.
-I still need to finish the `save` method and i think i need to change what the `read` method returns.
+I still need to finish the `save` method and I think I need to change what the `read` method returns.

 ```python
 # TODO: We need to implement the save and read methods.